Importance and Mission

 Technology Development Management

 PTTEP has a technology management division specifically taking care of the management of the Company's technology development.
 Technology Development Process (TDP) is a framework for managing technology development for maximum efficiency.
-The process is divided into 5 phases of the technology development which are preliminary study, lab–scale testing, prototype development, pilot testing, and deployment or commercialization phase, which is aligned with the technology development at the international level, known as the Technology Readiness Level (TRL).
+The process is divided into 6 phases of the technology development which are ideation, preliminary study, lab-scale testing, prototype development, pilot testing, and deployment or commercialization phase, which is aligned with the technology development at the international level, known as the Technology Readiness Level (TRL).
 The Technology Development Process is also a tool to assist in the selection and approval of projects, as well as to support the technology development project until it is successful and can be implemented or commercialized.
 The technology development is under supervision and advisory on overall management in accordance with the Company's direction and policy from the Technology Development Committee.

 In addition, the Company has an Intellectual Property Management Process as a framework for systematic management and expert personnel to manage intellectual property works resulting from PTTEP's technological and innovation developments.